A deeper look into new research on factors that drive 'northern populism'

 The sum of the points determined where someone sits on a spectrum of views ranging from 'open' to 'mixed' to 'ordered'.
 Put another way, it measures how insecure Canadians are feeling.

-The higher the point total, the more 'ordered' a person's world view, meaning they were more likely to have a negative outlook on the economy and their future and also concerns about the diversity of the country.
+The higher the point total, the more 'ordered' a person's world view.
+Here's how EKOS defined the terms used on the spectrum.

+Ordered: The outlook is associated with a more authoritarian view which sees order and obedience as more important than creativity and reason.
+It tends to be nostalgic for a previous (perhaps apocryphal) era where comfort and security were enjoyed.
+Those attracted to this outlook tend to be in the working and poor classes, many who have experience downward class mobility."

+Open: The outlook is future-oriented, welcomes change, and is receptive to an open approach to trade and immigration.
+It tends to be optimistic and progressive and is most evident in those currently seeing themselves as members of the middle and upper class.
+We shall see that there several other important features of this outlook.

 Taken together, the sample size amounted to 12,604 people, large enough to allow for a deep dive into the data to chart results not just nationally but regionally and by census metropolitan area.
 The polls had a margin of error of 0.9 per cent, 19 times out of 20.